-With this type, a new room is added to the house: great room, dining room, family room, master bathroom, or media room (if you got inspired by the ideas above, and need more space for your growing family, this option is for you).
+With this type, a new room is added to the house: great room, dining room, family room, primary bathroom, or media room (if you got inspired by the ideas above and need more space for your growing family, this option is for you).

 Sunrooms have long been the red-headed stepchild of the home addition world, thought of as drafty structures of aluminum and thin glass that are either too cold or too hot.
 Thus, they never get used.

 Pre-fabricated sunrooms have evolved.
 They can now be built with thermal-resistant glass.